 Three months later, I got a notice from PayPal that there was an £800 credit in my bank account.

-My piece sold to this lovely woman in Australia, and I haven’t looked back.”
+My piece sold to this lovely woman in Australia, and I haven’t looked back since.”

-Do artists such as Whitlock engage in ongoing marketing for their lucrative, meaningful, part-time incomes on Etsy?
+Do artists such as Whitlock engage in ongoing social media marketing for their lucrative, meaningful, part-time incomes on Etsy?

 No 10 pins a day on Pinterest, no analysis of views, no Instagram, no sweating over checking changes in favorited items, no Tumblr, no analysis of traffic paths to their shops, no thrice-a-day tweets, and so on.